 For Fall and Spring semester tuition & fee information, please refer to the “Graduate General & Post-Baccalaureate Unclassified” table on the UH Mānoa Tuition & Fees page as well as the Online Catalog.
 For Summer semester tuition & fee information, consult the UH Mānoa Outreach College Credit Course Tuition and Fees page.

-When calculating tuition costs, note that 39 graduate credits are required for the MLISc degree and that LIS graduate courses are worth 3 credits each.
+When calculating tuition costs, note that a total of 39 graduate credits are required for the MLISc degree and that LIS graduate courses are worth 3 credits each.
 Full-time graduate student status is 8 credits each semester.

 For up-to-date information regarding financial aid resources, please refer to the University’s Financial Aid Services site.